Moon So-ri: 1999 to 2005: Early career and breakthrough roles in films

+In Lee Chang-dong's Oasis, Moon reunited with Sul Kyung-gu to portray Han Gong-ju, a woman with cerebral palsy.
+Initially considering established actors, Lee asked Moon to submit an audition tape within two weeks using a 6mm camera.
+Moon prepared by studying cerebral palsy documentaries but struggled with the portrayal and considered withdrawing until actress Oh Ji-hye encouraged her to submit the tape.
+Moon then spent an additional two months on intensive preparation, which included script study and gaining firsthand experience of disability by using a wheelchair.
+Filming for Oasis lasted six months.
+Her portrayal earned her the Marcello Mastroianni Award for Emerging Actress at the 2002 Venice Film Festival—making her the second Korean recipient after Kang Soo-yeon in 1985 for The Surrogate Woman—and Best Actress at the Seattle International Film Festival.

-The following year she again found fame in Im Sang-soo's third film A Good Lawyer's Wife.
+The following year, Moon gained further acclaim in Im Sang-soo's third film A Good Lawyer's Wife.
 A 180-degree turn from her previous screen image, this film featured her as a free thinking woman in a decaying marriage who starts an affair with the teenage boy next door.
 This film was also invited to the Venice Film Festival, and she later won the Best Actress award from the Stockholm International Film Festival.
 Similar to the case with Oasis, Best Actress honors at many domestic awards ceremonies followed.

-Moon starred opposite Song Kang-ho in 2004's The President's Barber, a film that illustrates 20 years of modern Korean history through the eyes of president Park Chung-hee's personal barber.
+In 2004, Moon acted as Song Kang-ho's character wife, Kim Min-ja, in Im Chan-sang's The President's Barber, a film that illustrates 20 years of modern Korean history through the eyes of president Park Chung Hee's personal barber.
 She took a more central role in her next feature Sa-kwa, an introspective relationship drama about a woman who embarks on a new relationship after being dumped by her long-time boyfriend.
 Also from 2005, Bravo, My Life! saw her return to the historical era of the late 70s/early 80s in a family drama set against the political upheaval of those times.

-In 2006, she played a sexually promiscuous professor in Bewitching Attraction, then a disapproving sister in Family Ties (for which she shared Best Actress honors with three castmates at the 2006 Thessaloniki Film Festival, where their film also swept Best Picture and Best Screenplay).
-Moon starred in her first ever television series in 2007, the big-budget fusion fantasy-period drama The Legend.
-She then narrated My Heart Is Not Broken Yet, a documentary on Song Sin-do and her decade-long lawsuit against the Japanese government for an official apology towards her fellow comfort women.

-She followed that with sports movie Forever the Moment (a sleeper hit in 2008), another TV drama (about a family of grown-up siblings), and the human rights-themed Fly, Penguin in 2009.

-To promote the 2009 Green Film Festival in Seoul, Kim Tae-yong directed Moon in the short film Take Action, Now or Never! about power saving, cycling, and handkerchief use (her husband Jang Joon-hwan appeared in a cameo).
-She was also one of the four characters in Baik Hyun-jhin's short film The End.